 Over the next couple of months, the public may also learn how a member of the supposedly progressive millennial generation was indoctrinated into a cult of hate that was much more prevalent in the Old South.

 What is Roof accused of, again?

-On the evening of June 17, 2015, Roof entered the Emanuel African Methodist Episcopal Church in Charleston and opened fire on a bible study meeting, killing nine and injuring others, authorities have said.
+On the evening of June 17, 2015, Roof entered the Emanuel African Methodist Episcopal Church in Charleston and opened fire on a bible study meeting, killing nine and leaving three survivors, authorities have said.
 The U.S. Department of Justice said Roof committed hate crimes and, in July 2015, announced a 33-count federal grand jury indictment against him.

 He is charged with hate crimes and firearms charges for killing and attempting to kill the worshippers because they were black and to interfere with their exercise of their religion, Attorney General Loretta Lynch said in a statement.

 If convicted, Roof could face the death penalty.
 His defense team previously suggested that Roof would plead guilty if the feds took the death penalty off the table.

 So, does that mean Roof is almost certain to be found guilty?